Recurly API v2.6 and Lower: Deprecation and End of Life

 In March, we discussed how Recurly approaches the maintenance of our API, including changes, updates, performance improvements and other essentials that minimize friction and provide a top-notch development experience.
 API consumers who implement continuous API upgrades are afforded a variety of advantages, which our previous blog outlined and which we encourage you to review.

 API providers as well can help facilitate our customers in upgrading their API.
-At Recurly, our policy is that API versions are deprecated two years after the date that the subsequent version is released (rounded to the nearest month), and they are retired six months after the deprecation date.
+At Recurly, our policy is that API versions are deprecated two years after the date that the subsequent version is released (rounded to the nearest month).

-Pursuant to this policy, please be aware that Recurly’s API v2.6 and lower will be deprecated and reach End of Life (EOL) on the following dates.
+Pursuant to this policy, please be aware that Recurly’s API v2.6 and lower will have sunset on the following dates.

 On this date, Recurly will no longer support, provide bug fixes, or patch security issues for API versions 2.6 and lower